Canadian Marketing Code of Ethics & Standards

 For more information (see Best Practices to Prevent and Address Harassment).

-These practices apply regardless of industry sector, sub-discipline or marketing medium employed.
+These practices apply regardless of industry sector, sub-discipline or marketing medium/channel employed.

 I1 Accuracy of Representation

-I1.1 Marketers must not misrepresent a product, service, marketing program or make any other misleading representation, even if not directly related to the product or service, and must not mislead by statement or manner of demonstration or comparison.
+I1.1 Marketers must not materially misrepresent a product, service, marketing program or make any other representation that is misleading in a material respect, even if not directly related to the product or service, and must not materially mislead by statement or manner of demonstration.

 I1.2 Photography, artwork, type size, colour, contrast, style, placement, verbal description and audio-visual portrayal must accurately and fairly describe the product or service offered.

-I1.3 Marketers must recognize the importance of the general impression of the marketing communication and must ensure that it can be readily comprehended upon first exposure and, even if strictly true, does not deceive by omission or commission.
+I1.3 Marketers must recognize the importance of the general impression of the marketing communication and must ensure that it can be readily understood upon first exposure and, does not deceive by omission or commission.

-Marketing communications must be executed in a manner that is simple and easy to understand.
+Marketing communications must be simple and easy to understand.

-Disclaimers in any medium must be clear and prominent, easily accessible, with a reasonable expectation to be both read and understood by the average consumer, in close proximity to the representations to which they relate.
+Disclaimers in any medium must be clear and prominent, easily accessible, with a reasonable expectation to be both read and understood by the average consumer, and must be in close proximity to the representations to which they relate.

 Disclaimers may be used to clarify, expand upon or explain the basis of a claim.